Put the object files in an object directory: mk_add_options MOZ_OBJDIR=@TOPSRCDIR@/obj-debug # Make a debug build, since that's what most Mozilla devs would want: ac_add_options --enable-debug --disable-optimize ac_add_options --enable-debug-symbols # Parallelize and silence the build to speed it up

 Creating a NetBeans project

-- Open NetBeans, open its global preferences ("NetBeans > Preferences" on Mac; "Tools > Options" on Linux), select the "C/C++" tab and then the "Project Options" tab, and make sure that "Use Smart Build Analyzer to Configure Code Assistance" is selected.
+- Open NetBeans, open its global preferences ("NetBeans > Preferences" on Mac; "Tools > Options" on Linux), select the "C/C++" tab and then the "Project Options" tab, make sure that "Use Smart Build Analyzer to Configure Code Assistance" is selected, then close the preferences window.

 - Click the New Project button, select "C/C++ Project with Existing Sources", then click "Next".